top of page

 The reason for this limitation is straightforward: the structural design.
 1 kg payload at the far end of a SCARA arm can exert up to 100 times the pressure on the root axis bearing when stationary, and this leverage effect becomes even more pronounced during dynamic operation.

-Thank you to the RMIT alumni for their support and for connecting us with a broader world.
+Thanks to the RMIT alumni for the support and for connecting us with a broader world.

 RMIT LOGO.png